Debt Collection for the Retail IndustryLast modified: August 10, 2023

-An example of this is to hire debt collection solicitors to undertake debt recovery.
+An example of this is to hire debt recovery solicitors to undertake debt recovery.

 The use of debt collection solicitors has been popular for many years.
 As other options become available, this has slowly become one of the most expensive.

 Solicitors are known for charging high hourly rates on top of the court costs that are to be paid.